1954 National Service riots: Significance of 13 May 1954

 The aftermath of 13 May 1954 saw the formation of the Singapore Chinese Middle School Students Union (SCMSSU), and it was under the banner of SCMSSU that the 1950s saw more intense left-wing activities, for example, the Hock Lee Bus riots.

-13 May 1954 also has a crucial significance in the politics in Singapore for it was through this event that enforced unity between students, labour workers and the People's Action Party (PAP) led by Lee Kuan Yew (a young lawyer back then) and leftist trade union Lim Chin Siong and Fong Swee Suan (both active in the bus worker's union).
-It all started with the Chinese students' decision to engage Lee Kuan Yew to defend the 7 students who were charged for obstructing the police on 13 May 1954.
-Prior to this, Lee Kuan Yew was also involved in fighting the case for the Fajar 8.
-Although the 7 students were eventually still sentenced to 3 months imprisonment, this episode allowed Lee Kuan Yew to build connections with the Chinese (especially the students and trade union workers), a group that was crucial in supporting his victory in the 1959 elections.
-The 1959 election was the first full internal self-government granted by the British authority and the People's Action Party led by Lee Kuan Yew won 43 out of 51 seats in the legislative assembly, forming the government.
-However, this landslide victory would not have been possible without the support from the Chinese community, especially that of the labour unions (as the Chinese made up the majority population in Singapore).
-The PAP appealed to the Chinese community by promoting workers' rights and establishing policies that aim to abolish Emergency Regulations, putting an end to colonialist exploitation.
-This was important for the Chinese community who have been fighting for their place throughout colonial ruling.
-One such example was the threat they face regarding vernacular education in light of the British's vision to prioritise English-medium education and undermining vernacular education (Trocki, 2006).
+13 May 1954 also has a crucial significance in the politics in Singapore, for it was this event that enforced unity between students, labour workers and the People's Action Party (PAP), then led by Lee Kuan Yew and leftist trade union leaders Lim Chin Siong and Fong Swee Suan.
+The Chinese students' engaged Lee, then a practising lawyer, to defend the seven students who were charged for obstructing the police on 13 May 1954.
+Prior to this, Lee was also involved in fighting the case for the Fajar 8.
+Although the seven students were eventually still sentenced to three months imprisonment, this episode allowed Lee to build connections with the Chinese (especially the students and trade union workers), a group that was crucial in supporting his victory in the 1959 elections.
+The 1959 election was the first full internal self-government granted by the British authority, and the People's Action Party led by Lee won 43 out of 51 seats in the legislative assembly, forming the government.
+However, this landslide victory would not have been possible without the support from the Chinese community, especially that of the labour unions, as the Chinese made up the majority population in Singapore.
+The PAP appealed to the Chinese community by promoting workers' rights and establishing policies that aimed to abolish Emergency Regulations, putting an end to colonialist exploitation.
+This was important for the Chinese community who had then been fighting for their place throughout colonial ruling.